radekkpl/askaplus.bepinex.mod/README.md

 It will works only for new Wall created.

 ## Paint grass
-You can press "]" key to paint grass in a place where you stand.
+You can press "]" key to paint grass in front of you (3m).

 ## Features in progress
 - Increase some harvestable items based on Villager/Player skill. lvl.0 - lvl.100 = 0 - 100% percentage chance to spawn bonus resource.\
-	- in progress - villagers only
 	- Hardwood log - done

-	- not yet - player
+## Torches to buildings
+- Adding torches to buildings to lit your village.

 ## Planned features
+- Ingame settings of mod attributes (Enable/disable feature, etc.)
 - Adding workstations as target for Market
 	- gathering info from code
 - Prevent villagers or warehouse workers grabbing materials needed for crafting from workstations - no more multiple warehouses and Whitelists